Top 10 Countries for Fast Citizenship & Residency (2026)

 The Criteria: Speed vs. Value

 We rank these programs based on three "Utility Factors": Time to Passport, Minimum Investment, and Global Access (Visa-Free Travel).
 In 2026, the market has bifurcated into "Donation" options (fast, sunk cost) and "Investment" options (slower, recoverable capital).
+While an emergency passport can get you out today, these programs ensure you can stay out tomorrow.

 1. St. Kitts & Nevis (The Platinum Standard)